-Unfortunately, what most don't realize is the high cost associated with some of the Pinterest-worthy, dream weddings.
-Before you jump into wedding planning or put down any deposits, take a look at these seven expensive wedding planning mistakes most people make.
-This way you can avoid them!
+Before you jump into wedding planning or put down any deposits, take a look at these seven expensive wedding planning mistakes most people make and hatch a savings plan to avoid them.

 1. Know your budget beforehand